2010 Titan Hollow Bar School

 During June of each year, TEI takes three days to hold a school for the installation of the popular Titan Hollow Bar Micropiles.
 2010 was no exception as 22 people from around the country headed to the TEI Rock Drill facility in Montrose, Co.
 Instructors from TEI, Con-Tech, ECP, and local drill contractors presented information in a classroom setting during the morning hours.
 The afternoon was set aside for hands-on drilling, equipment safety and repair instruction by Con-Tech and TEI employees.

 Classes were held in the warehouse at TEI opposed to the previous location at the Holiday Inn.
 The new setting was very popular with attendees, due to the ability to stop a discussion and taking the entire group outside and explain questions with product and equipment at everyone’s disposal.
 TEI is currently discussing the possibility of creating a full-time classroom in the warehouse that would double as an internal company safety meeting gathering point.

 Courses were taught in load calculations, testing techniques, installation methods, and grouting.
-Instructors included Dan Mclean, Contech Systems, Bill Patterson, TEI Rock Drills, Jeff Tully, Earth Contact Products and more.
+Instructors included Dan Mclean of Contech Systems, Bill Patterson of TEI Rock Drills, Jeff Tully of Earth Contact Products and more.
 Terry Brunel, Mountain Highwall, and Kyle Vanderburg, Mays Construction, both local contractors gave case studies on some of their local projects.
 On Thursday afternoon the entire class was able to visit one of Terry’s job sites to watch the installation of some Titan bars in real time.
 Terry’s crew also demonstrated a tension load test on this same project.
 Norman Parsons headed up the load test and was very informative in his explanation of testing procedures and requirements.